 Affiliated research centres

-- PPLS-funded research project exploring the linguistic and cognitive effects of an intensive online language learning course of Italian, with R Spelorzi and Prof A Sorace
+- Research project funded by the School of Philosophy, Psychology and Language Sciences at the University of Edinburgh, exploring the linguistic and cognitive effects of an intensive online language learning course of Italian, with R. Spelorzi and Prof A. Sorace.

 Zingaretti, M. (2021, November 3).
 Can native speakers ’forget’ their first language?
 Discussing findings and implications of research on second language acquisition and first language attrition.
 Edinburgh University Translation Society, Edinburgh, Scotland.